 Along with the next dam, Jatoba, it should come on stream by 2020.

 As well as flooding 552 sq km (213 sq miles) of land, the dikes will change the river flow, disrupting the lives of indigenous and numerous fishing communities.

-The dams will have an installed capacity of 8,471 megawatts and will generate as much electricity as Belo Monte.'No sense'
+The dams will have an installed capacity of 8,471 megawatts and will generate as much electricity as Belo Monte.